Jewish cuisine: Shabbat

 Good food is an important part of the mitzvah of oneg Shabbat ("enjoying Shabbat"), hence much of Jewish cuisine revolves around Shabbat.

-As observant Jews do not cook on Shabbat, various techniques were developed to provide for a hot meal on Shabbat day.

-One such dish is cholent or chamin, a slow-cooked meat stew with many variations.
+Traditionally observant Jews do not cook on Shabbat, so a hot meal can be provided by cholent or chamin, a slow-cooked meat stew with many variations.
 The ingredients are placed in a pot and put up to boil before lighting the candles on Friday evening.
 Then the pot is placed on a hotplate, traditional blech (thin tin sheet used to cover the flames and on which the pot is placed), or in a slow oven and left to simmer until the following day.